- Difficulty Intermediate

 - Dog Friendly No

-March 2021 - The trail to Swan Falls is currently closed due to a large rockslide in the area.
+April 2023 - The trail to Swan Falls is currently closed due to a large rockslide that occured in the area in March 2021.

 The hike to the Swan Falls viewpoint follows the Buntzen Lake trail to the North Beach, then climbs steeply along the Halvor Lunden to the top of the waterfall.
 The view from the rocky bluff is a partial view of the northern section of Buntzen Lake as well as the mountains along the western shore of the lake.